ynd/numpy-rbm.py/README.md

 rbm.py
 ======

-A pythonic library for Restricted Boltzmann Machines.
-This is for people who want to give RBMs a quick try and for people who want to understand how they are implemented.
-For this purpose I tried to make the code as simple and clean as possible.
-The only dependency is numpy, which is used to perform all expensive operations.
-The code is quite fast, however much better performance can be achieved using the Theano version of this code.
+A pythonic library for Restricted Boltzmann Machines (RBMs).
+RBMs are a state of the art method for modeling data.
+This library is both simple to use and efficient.
+The only dependency is numpy.

 Example
 -------